samkyuseo/NETCAT/README.md

-A website that centralized career and networking events at USC into one convinient location.
+USC NETWORK CATALOGUE: A website that centralized career and networking events at USC into one convinient location.
 Below is an overview of what each file does.

 <hr>